 The mission of the Rural Economic Strategies is to advance the long-term economic viability of the Rural Area, with an emphasis on farming, forestry, and other rural businesses consistent with the unique character of rural King County.
 The mission is accomplished by initiating and implementing specific strategies and actions to support and enhance rural economic viability.
 Rural businesses generally fall into six rural economic clusters and each cluster is supported by specific strategies and actions to strengthen and/or enhance it.
-The clusters are: Agriculture, Forestry, Equestrian, Home-Based Businesses (i.e., those home occupations that are allowed on lands designated Agriculture, Forestry and Rural Area), Recreation and Tourism, Commercial/Industrial Rural Neighborhood Commercial Centers, Rural Towns, and Rural Cities.
-Consistent with CP-942, found in Chapter 10, Community Plans, no expansion of industrial land use or zoning is allowed within the Rural Town of Fall City.
+The clusters are: Agriculture, Forestry, Equestrian, Home-Based Businesses (i.e., those home occupations that are allowed on lands designated Agriculture, Forestry and Rural Area), Recreation and Tourism, Commercial/Industrial Rural Neighborhood Commercial Centers, Rural Towns, and ((Rural Cities)) Cities in the Rural Area.
+Consistent with CP-942, found in Chapter ((10)) 11, Community Plans, no expansion of industrial land use or zoning is allowed within the Rural Town of Fall City.